-During School Year 2019-2020, Eleven (4) Bilingual Seals were awarded to students.
-Students were from Santa Ana Pueblo (2) and from Santo Domingo Pueblo (2).
+During School Year 2020-2021, (4) Bilingual Seals were awarded to students.
+Students were from Santa Ana Pueblo (4).
 Each pueblo develops their own criteria for proficiency and once students have gone through the process, the Pueblo Language Departments will let us know who met the Seal requirements.
 We hope that other Pueblos will want to have a program and develop criteria for their own Seal.